PGS62/JuliaExcel.jl/README.md

 ## How JuliaExcel works
 The implementation of JuliaExcel is very "low-tech".
 When `JuliaEval` is called from a worksheet, the following happens:
-1) VBA code (in JuliaExcel.xlam) writes the expression to a file in the JuliaExcel sub-folder of the temporary folder.
+1) VBA code (in JuliaExcel.xlam) writes the expression to a file in the `@JuliaExcel` sub-folder of the temporary folder.
 2) VBA code then uses the Windows API `PostMessage` to send keystrokes `srv_xl()` to the Julia window.
 3) That causes the Julia function `srv_xl` (defined in JuliaExcel.jl) to execute.
 The function reads the expression from file, evaluates it and writes to a result file.
 4) The VBA code (in a wait loop since step 1) detects that the result file has been (completely) written, and unserialises its contents.